 Step 13: Final clean of the home and inspections to allow for turnover to the customer.

-Step 14: Punch walk is performed with the homes superintendent and the home owner.
+Step 14: Punch walk is performed with the home superintendent and the homeowner.
 An action plan to correct any punch list items is put together.

-If you would like to learn about the difference in production homes and custom homes then click here.
+If you would like to learn about the difference between production homes and custom homes then click here.